carlosrellan/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am an Emergia Fellow (Junta de Andalucía) at Facultad de Filosofía y Letras, Universidad de Granada (Spain) and PI of the <strong>[Project ARPA] (https://proyectos.ugr.es/arpa/)</strong> (Computational Analysis of exchange networks in Andalusian Late Prehistory) and the <strong>ANDALUSIL project</strong> (Procurement strategies and production processes of sillimanite polished tools during the Late Prehistory of Andalusia).
+I am an Emergia Fellow (Junta de Andalucía) at Facultad de Filosofía y Letras, Universidad de Granada (Spain) and PI of the <strong>[Project ARPA](https://proyectos.ugr.es/arpa/)</strong> (Computational Analysis of exchange networks in Andalusian Late Prehistory) and the <strong>ANDALUSIL project</strong> (Procurement strategies and production processes of sillimanite polished tools during the Late Prehistory of Andalusia).

 My research interests deal with the study of polished and knapped lithic industries.
 Furthermore, I am also interested on the analysis of long distance networks during Late Prehistory and on prehistoric open-air rock art.